 The City's general fund transfers funds to the CRA for the City portion property tax increment revenue.
-The CRA makes transfers to the City's general fund to cover a portion of the debt that was incurred and related to the CRA's redevelopment and infrastructure projects.
+Capital outlay is contributed by the CRA to the City's general fund for capital outlay incurred for the CRA's redevelopment and infrastructure projects.